If you’re currently looking to sell your motorbike, you’re probably wondering how to best go about doing so?

-You will need the following items
+You will need the following items to hand when selling:

-A V5 with your name and the motorbikes VIN
+– A V5 with your name and the motorbikes VIN

-A MOT certificate
+– An MOT certificate

-If possible a HPI check document to show the motorbike is clear of finance and is not a write off.
+– If possible a HPI check document to show the motorbike is clear of finance and is not a write off.

-Any spare keys
+– Any spare keys

-All too often people allow test rides and the bike never returns.
-Make sure they have a licence and understand how the bike works.
+All too often, sellers will allow test rides and the bike never returns.
+It’s a known scam and it’s important that you’re aware of this.
+Make sure that buyers have a licence and understand how the bike works.

-9) Most buyers of motorbikes are looking to buy a bike for a specific reason, ask them why they are interested in that model and then sell that feature to them.
+Most buyers of motorbikes are looking to buy a bike for a specific reason, ask them why they are interested in that model and then sell that feature to them.